Our Team

 Brianna Schaff

-Spring 2025 Intern
+Summer 2025 Intern

 Brianna Schaff is a third-year undergraduate student at the University of Texas at Austin majoring International Relations and Global Studies with a focus in Science, Technology, and the Environment, with a minor in Government.
 She is a Liberal Arts Honors/Plan I Scholars student.
 In her final year of study she will pursue a senior thesis concerning international climate change mitigation with a focus on international energy security.